gmilano/msp-certificate-reader/README.md

 Be sure to set an environment variable "pubkey" in your Lambda AWS environment.
 The public key is provided by AGESIC.

-# Live Service that you can use to send PDFs and read the QR Data programatically